SDU-eScience/abacus-jupyter/README.md

 # Jupyter on Abacus
 This Python program provides an automatic method for launching Jupyter jobs on the Abacus 2.0 supercomputer.
-At the moment, the program works on macOS or Linux, while Windows is completely unsupported.
+The program works on all major operating systems, assuming Python and a supported SSH client is available.
 After launching the program on the user's local computer, it is possible to connect to the Abacus 2.0 supercomputer, after which the program automatically submits a new Jupyter job to the queue system.
 Once the Jupyter job is running, the Jupyter interface is accessible through the user's local browser.

 ## Requirements
-The program requires either macOS or Linux with a working Python installation that includes the python TK package.
+The program has been tested on macOS, Linux, and Windows.
+The requirements for running the program are listed below.

+* Python 2.7 or newer
+* Tkinter python package
+* OpenSSH for macOS and Linux
+* PuTTY for Windows

 ## Usage
 From the main window of the program, the user can specify the following settings.